Lohithgk/Data_Engineering/README.md

-# Data_Engineering
+# Spark ETL Workflow

-A project demonstrating extract, transform, and load (ETL) processes using a star schema design, PySpark and SparkSQL.
+This project showcases an extract, transform, and load (ETL) data using PySpark and SparkSQL by adopting a star schema design (with a slight snowflake design on the product side).

 # Data Model
 Fact Table: